Seriously — how do they do it?

 You’ll be surprised just how much you can automate through the use of free tools and sneaky Excel formulas, making the whole process relatively quick and easy.

-Whether you’re the busiest (or even, laziest) blogger, follow these guidelines, and you have a shot at creating a list post that goes viral.
+Whether you just started a blog, you’re the busiest (or even, laziest) blogger, follow these guidelines, and you have a shot at creating a list post that goes viral.

 So, what are you waiting for?
 Pick a topic and get started!